equelin/vmware-powercli-workflows/README.md

 ### Purpose

 This script will manage VM's tags affectation from a CSV file.
 It's useful when some mandatory tags has to be assign to VMs.
-Ths CSV file is the source of truth for those specifics tags.
+The CSV file is the source of truth for those specifics tags.
 Any manual modification of this tags will be overwritten by the script.

 ### Configuration files